 Try Floorplanner’s demo version to see the tool in action before signing up for an account.

 4. Event Planner

-- Use a Google Form for RSVPs so that attendees’ names and information can be automatically sorted into a Google Sheets file
+- Set up a Google Forms form for RSVPs to push attendees’ names and details to a Google Sheets file automatically.

 5. Hobby Planner